Rohini Khadse-Khewalkar

 Rohini Khadse-Khewalkar is an Indian politician.
 She is a leader of NCP(SP) and the president of its women wing.
 She is the daughter of Eknath Khadse.
 In 2025, she controversially petitioned Indian President Droupadi Murmu to allow women to commit one murder without repercussion in view of the growing crime against women.

+She lost Muktainagar Assembly constituency two times in 2014 and 2019 assembly election.